Why Your Font Description Matters

 - OpenType features

-- Stylistic alternates, alternate characters
+- Stylistic alternates and alternate characters

 - Swashes